 Gen Z value honesty and integrity above all when it comes to their employers, with organization's that are transparent, adaptable and personable scoring highest.
 There is a similarity here with Millennial employees, however Gen Z are more socially concious.

 Gen Zers mobilize themselves for a variety of causes, from social to environmental issues.
 They don’t accept traditional gender roles, and they will eagerly fight against racial and sexual discrimination.
 They are also much more likely to seek out organizations that promote diversity and equality in the workplace.

 To attract Gen Z, employers need to define and communicate who are they, their purpose and how they are different from their competitors.
 It is vital that the organization's core values are communicated across social media channels, as well as showing support for social movements.

-Organizations with a firm understanding of the different expectations and preferences of the younger generations will be better equipped to attract and retain the next generation of talent.
+Organizations with a firm understanding of generational differences will be better equipped to attract and retain the next generation of talent (millennials or gen zers).
 With voluntary employee turnover on the rise, understanding and engaging the newer generations is more important than ever.

 Leaders should learn to accept that it is not about which generation is better or worse, or right or wrong.
 Instead, they should embrace how each generation is different and bridge the generational gap in order to capitalize on a diverse workforce.

-To find out more about creating a culture of feedback, increasing employee engagment (for both Millenials and Gen Z) and running virtual 1-on-1 check ins, book a demo with PeopleGoal today.
+To find out more about creating a culture of feedback, improving employee engagment and running virtual 1-on-1 check ins, book a demo with PeopleGoal today.